cchanxzy/react-currency-input-field/docs/CONTRIBUTING.md

 ## Project setup

 1. Fork and clone the repo
-2. Run `yarn` to install dependencies
+2. Run `pnpm` to install dependencies
 3. Create a branch for your PR with `git checkout -b pr/your-branch-name`

 > Tip: Keep your `main` branch pointing at the original repository and make pull